 Many people tell us that they don't need a pet life care agreement because their family members will take in their pets if something happens to them, yet every day pets are taken to shelters by family members.

 Approximately 20% of dogs and 28% of cats, or 1.7 million pets are taken to shelters by family members every day (ASPCA).

 These stories below are real life situations.
-If you want to be do your best to ensure your pets will have a good home you must do more than assume or mention it to your family members.
+If you want to ensure your pets will have a good home you must do more than assume family members will take them.
 Please have a significant conversation and ask them to make it "official" with a pet life care agreement (available on our templates page).

 This is Kaylee's Story as told by Kay M. McDonald, Owner of Charity Charms: